 Dr. Patrick Sullivan has served at the IU School of Social Work since 1993 previous to this he taught at Missouri State University.
 During his tenure at the School he also served as the Director of the Indiana Division of Mental Health and Addiction from 1994-1998.
-He has over 50 professional publications in the areas of mental health, addiction, and philosophical frameworks for practice and policy.
+He has over 70 professional publications in the areas of mental health, addiction, and philosophical frameworks for practice and policy.
 Dr. Sullivan, who earned his Ph.D.. at the University of Kansas is nationally known for his work in case management and the strengths perspective.
 He is active in the CSWE Recovery to Practice and Integrated Behavioral Health Care initiatives.
 His awards include, Distinguished Hoosier by Governor Frank O'Bannon, Sagamore of the Wabash from Governor Joe Kernan, and he has won the IUPUI the Glenn Irwin Award for Service, The University of Kansas School of Social Welfare Outstanding Alumni Award, The Public Policy Leadership Award for Cummins Mental Health Center, the Distinguished Service Award from the Hamilton Center Inc., the Thelma Cummins Vision Award for Cummins Mental Health Center, the Southwest Missouri State University Foundation Award for Outstanding Scholarship, and multiple awards for teaching.

 Dr. Andrea Tamburro is the Director of the BSW Program in Social Work at Indiana University Northwest.
 She joined the faculty in 2010.
 Dr. Tamburro is from Indiana and is returning after teaching and coordinating a Social Work and Human Services Open Learning Program (distance education) in Canada.
 She completed a doctorate in Higher Education Leadership from Simon Fraser University in British Columbia, Canada.
 The emphasis of her research is Social Work Accreditation and the inclusion of diverse perspectives in Social Work including Indigenous curriculum content.
 She earned her MSW from the University of Iowa.
 Her practice experience includes social work with diverse populations in the areas of corrections, mental health, domestic violence, and child protection in urban and rural areas.
 She is a member of the Shawnee Piqua Tribe, a recognized tribe in the State of Alabama.